Foundation and Access to HE

-In the Graphic and Communication Curriculum Area we encourage a broad understanding of the field of Graphic and Communication Design and place a great deal of emphasis on the development and communication of ideas and creative thinking.
+In the Graphic Communication Design Curriculum Area we encourage a broad understanding of the field of Graphic Communication Design and place a great deal of emphasis on the development and communication of ideas and creative thinking.
 We offer specialist pathways in: Graphic Design, Illustration, Photography and Fashion Communication.

 With its focus firmly on practical skills and techniques, Foundation Studies in Performance broadens your horizons and lets you test your aims and aptitudes in a supportive environment.
 You’ll emerge very well placed to apply for further training in the highly specialised, competitive and demanding performance sector.

 The 3D Design Portfolio course includes the areas of product design, ceramics and jewellery.
 This immersive course helps build students understanding of the processes of 3D design within real world scenarios.
 Encouraging experiential research, iterative idea development, experimentation and practical application of materials and methods.
 Students will develop their skills on a project to project basis across all three areas in order to build a comprehensive portfolio of work for progression onto a BA or MA.

 Applying to a Foundation Diploma in Art and Design in the UK is very competitive and you will need to be able to show a collection of work that demonstrates your skills, strengths and potential to gain a place.
 The Art and Design Portfolio Course for Foundation (Online) will help you to develop a strong digital and physical portfolio that is designed to highlight your strengths to admissions tutors.